 Lanae requested the Christmas tree and she decorated it all by herself!
 I love how independent she is becoming.
 She was so excited about it her Christmas tree pancake art, just look at that face!

 It was so fun to help Owen.
-He was excited to give his reindeer a nose and eyes, and it turned out adorable.
+He was excited to give Rudolph a strawberry nose and banana eyes, and it turned out adorable.

-Here’s what you need for a Christmas pancake breakfast:
+Here’s what you need for a Christmas pancakes

 This was such a fun Christmas activity.
 I think I’ll be working on my pancake art skills so that I can make some amazing art next year!